AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2019/2019-02-20-load-test-data-json-file-xunit-tests/load-test-data-json-file-xunit-tests.md

 excerpt: In this post, we add a custom attribute in xUnit to load test data from a JSON file.
 category: "programming"
 tags:

 - csharp
 - testing
 - tutorial
 - xUnit

+updatedOnDate: "2022-09-10"

 ---

+_You can install [xUnitHelpers as a Nuget Package](https://www.nuget.org/packages/Codinators.XunitHelpers) if you want a easy way to load test data from a JSON file for xUnit tests._

 ## xUnit 101